 Examines the operations of firms within industries from a macro perspective.
 Studies strategy formulation, strategy implementation, and strategy evaluation and control.
 Focuses on the competitive abilities and strategies of the firm and integrates concepts from the functional areas of accounting, finance, information systems, management, and marketing.
 (This is one of two capstone courses that must be taken by all ORU School of Business seniors.)
-Prerequisites: Senior standing and FIN 338.
-Cumulative minimum GPA of 2.4.
-Co-requisite: Senior Seminar
+Prerequisites: Senior standing, FIN 338, and a cumulative GPA of 2.4 Co-requisite: Senior Seminar